manuellamas/manuellamas.github.io/source/_posts/2023-06-07-the-goal-is-not-to-finish.md

 The process of overcoming the obstacle is what makes you grow.
 So, do not worry, and instead appreciate the chance to evolve!

 > "Journey before destination"
-— Way of Kings
+— The Way of Kings